Your horse’s mane in winter – how to manage the mud!

 Winter can pose trickier grooming problems than summer, as we often are faced with weather that is not really “bath friendly”.
 Couple that with more mud, and you are likely going to end up with a muddy mane and tail.
-Here are a few ideas on how to manage this particular winter time problem.
+Here are a few ideas on how to manage this particular wintertime problem.
+VIDEOS below!

-- Consider using a nylon neck cover to protect the mane.
+- Consider using a nylon neck cover to protect your horse’s mane.
 This can’t be used in wet weather.
 Be warned that it will also squash your horse’s winter coat down, thus inhibiting how he can keep his whole neck warm on his own.

 And we call him Captain Blueberry!

 - Use blankets that have higher necks.
 This prevents the blanket from rubbing the mane, causing hair loss and knots.
 This also prevents too much dirt and gunk on the covered part of the mane.

 - Detangle the mane with a wide-toothed comb, your fingers, or a brush with not too many bristles.
 For those days when you have some time, attack the dirty mane in sections of about 1/2 to 1 inch.
 Section off the mane and use a stiff brush with dense bristles to get the dirt out.
 Some horse grooming brushes are good for this, so are boar’s hair brushes that you can find in beauty supply shops.

 - Consider using a hot, damp towel to clean the sections after you have brushed them out.
 Pull down the mane, working one section at a time.
 The towel should not be so wet that water drips out of it.
 For more on hot toweling, see the video below.
 Works on his body and his mane!

 - On a warmer day, you may be able to get away with shampoo on the mane, just be sure to have a plan of what to do with your horse’s wet neck and shoulders.